oddsdk/odd-devtools/.github/ISSUE_TEMPLATE/bug_report.md

 Steps to reproduce the behavior.
 For example:

 1. Run '...'
-2. Open the Webnative devtools panel
+2. Open the ODD devtools panel
 4. See error

 **Expected behavior**